avichazen/api-doc-example-obw/README.md

 --- | ---
 200 - OK | Your meal was successfully ordered.
 400 - Bad Request | Your order is incomplete.
 For example, pattyType is a required field, since you cannot order a burger without a patty.
+401 - Unauthorized | The email address or mobile number does not exist.
+402 - Request Failed | Your order timed out.
+Order was not completed within 15 minutes.
 404 - Not Found | The main order does not yet exist in the menu.
 For example, salad or taco are not yet available for lunch on this POC.
-408 - Request Failed | Your order timed out.
-Order was not completed within 15 minutes.
-412 - Authentication Failure | The email address or mobile number does not exist.

 ## Order Limits